louis-manabat/CICD-Ansible_and_Terraform/README.md

 ## How to deploy the solutiion

 Please note before getting started you must have an AWS account to get started.
 The way this tutorial will do it will differ from how you may do it, so please keep that in mind.
+We will be running this in VirtualBox using an Ubuntu 20.04 image.

 ### Pre-requisites